For Property Owners

 Why AMI owners stop trusting the current setup

-The island can still book while the owner loses confidence in pricing discipline, local standards, and fee efficiency.
+The island can still book while the owner loses confidence in pricing, local standards, and fee efficiency.

 Premium weeks get discounted too fast